MayaPosch/NymphCast/doc/building_nymphcast_server.md

 ## MSVC ##

-To compile the server with MSVC (2017, 2019 or 2022), ensure [vcpkg](https://vcpkg.io/) is installed and call the provided .bat file from a native x64 MSVC shell:
+To compile the server with MSVC (2017, 2019 or 2022), ensure [vcpkg](https://vcpkg.io/) is installed with the `VCPKG_ROOT` environment variable defined, and call the provided .bat file from a native x64 MSVC shell:

 `Setup-NMake-vcpkg.bat`